Matt-Wilshaw/gymflex/README.md

 ## Design Choices

-### Color Palette
+### Colour Palette
 GymFlex uses a calming blue theme to evoke trust, professionalism, and energy—perfect for a fitness platform.
-The colors promote a clean, modern look while ensuring accessibility.
+The colours promote a clean, modern look while ensuring accessibility.

 - **Primary Blue** (#3498db): Used for buttons, links, and accents to draw attention and indicate interactivity.
 - **Light Background** (#e0f7ff): Provides a fresh, airy feel for the main layout, creating a welcoming atmosphere.